 The language tests are mandatory for all economic-class immigration candidates, including those applying through the Express Entry system, Provincial Nominee Programs (PNPs), Caregivers, Agri-Food Pilot, Rural and Northern Immigration Pilot, Economic Mobility Pathways Project, Atlantic Immigration, Quebec Skilled Workers and Business, and more.

 However, it is important to note that IRCC has not yet specified when applicants will be able to submit PTE Core scores in support of their applications.
-It is expected that IRCC will start accepting the scores towards the end of 2023.
+It is expected that IRCC will start accepting the scores towards the beginning of 2024.

 In addition to completing an IRCC designated language test, candidates must achieve the minimum Canadian Language Benchmark (CLB) score set for a given pathway.
 CLB is used by the Government of Canada to identify an individual’s mastery of the English language, while the French language equivalent is the Niveaux de compétence linguistique canadiens (NCLC).